 - ✗ Not everyone is a fan of compact keyboard designs

-The Magic Keyboard more than just looks like an Apple device, though!
-It feels great to type on, too.
+The Magic Keyboard more than just looks like an Apple device, though—it feels great to type on.
 The minimalist style is a bit misleading because although it’s compact and looks more like a laptop keyboard than a desktop one, it still types wonderfully.
 If you need a number pad, Apple recently released a full-size Magic Keyboard, too.

 On top of that, the Magic Keyboard is on the expensive side.
 Some of our gaming keyboard picks are more expensive, but they also have a lot of extra features—the normal Magic Keyboard is $99 for just, well, a compact keyboard.